LukeRouleau/SR-DEV-BOBERT/README.md

 - The Bobert control package currently cannot recognize any of the joint controllers.
 - It also cannot load any messages being sent and received through the nodes.

+### Steps Taken [as of Beta Build 2/4/22]:
+- Successfully have the arm joints recognized in simulation for inverse kinematics

+### Issues Present [as of Beta Build 2/4/22]:
+- Xuanhao's illness has hindered his progress in this area.
+There still exists a significant bug that is stopping the simulation from reading the actual custom hardware interface code.
+The simulation can manipulate the arm to a final location, but it is not doing this by taking commands from the hardware interface.

 ### Goal:
 Writing the simulation tests.
 ### Steps Taken [as of Alpha Build 1/21/22]: